 The museum cafe is open on event days and during the school holidays when the museum has activities on.
 The museum cafe serves a range of sandwiches including wraps, paninis and toasties, hot and cold drinks, snacks, cakes and biscuits.

-If you want to bring your own food we have an outdoor picnic area with tables at the front of the museum, and you are welcome to eat indoors in the glass corridor if it is wet.
+If you want to bring your own food we have an outdoor picnic areas with tables at the front of the museum, in the field and on the back platform.
 Please don’t eat or drink in the museum.

 Our shop has a wide range of souvenirs, toys and books to suit all ages and pockets.